belalkhalil/MINIST-HandwrittenDigitClassification/README.md

 # MINIST-HandwrittenDigitClassification
-Creating a classifier for Handwritten digits
+this is an introductory project for creating a classifier for Handwritten digits